-George Michael on why Wham! co-star ‘dissuaded’ him from coming out in 1983
+George Michael on why Wham! bandmate ‘dissuaded’ him from coming out in 1983

 However, the singer, who died on Christmas Day 2016, revealed that he “really wanted to come out” shortly after Wham! hit the bigtime in 1983 following what he called a “terrible” Top of the Pops performance of the song “Young Guns”.

-In the documentary, Ridgeley recalled a conversation he had with Michael and Wham! dancer Shirlie Kemp, who was one part of the dancing duo Pepsi & Shirlie, which saw Michael came out to them.
+In the documentary, Ridgeley recalled a conversation he had with Michael and Wham! dancer Shirlie Kemp, who was one part of the dancing duo Pepsi & Shirlie, in which Michael came out to them.

 “He said to me, ‘Didn't know how to tell you this but I’m gay – if not gay, you know, bisexual,’’ Ridgeley said.
 In the documentary, Michael said that he had realised he was gay six months earlier after an encounter with a man while shooting the music video for “Club Tropicana” in 1984.